HOW BELIEFS FORM – PART 2

 And the same applies whenever we deliberately think a claim that's contrary to what we believed immediately before doing so.

-We may also deliberately think, and thereby believe, claim X when we don’t already hold a belief about the subject of X. Immediately after doing so we’ll be aware that we didn’t hold a belief about the subject of X immediately before doing so, and that we were thinking X just then only because we decided to say to ourself this claim that we didn't believe.
-And so we’ll then conclude that we're ignorant about the subject of X, with this belief therefore replacing our belief of X.
+We may also deliberately think, and thereby believe, claim X when we don't already hold a belief on the subject of X. Immediately after doing so we’ll be aware that we didn’t hold a belief on the subject of X immediately before doing so, and that we were thinking X just then only because we decided to say to ourself this claim that we didn't believe.
+And so we’ll then conclude that we're ignorant about the truth of X, with this belief therefore replacing our belief of X.

 And given the simplicity of this reasoning, and the brain's speediness, it'll occur within a fraction of a second of us deliberately thinking X. So our belief of X will only last a fraction of a second, and we'll therefore normally have no awareness of it.